thomaspreischl/Ansible_Roles/roles/ctx-install-management-components/README.md

 Role Variables
 --------------

-A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
-Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.
+A description of the settable variables for this role should go here, including any variables that are in vars/ctx/xxx.yml (xxx = CTX Version Number). arameters to the role.
+The settings, file paths for the installation files, etc. should all be set in the variable file for the particular version.
+In the playbook, the versions are to be passed along via the varfiles.

 | Variable                | Required | Default | Choices                   | Comments                                 |
 |-------------------------|----------|---------|---------------------------|------------------------------------------|